artem-dementiev/case-aware-spellcheck-enhancer/README.md

 ## How It Works

 1. **Naming conventions**:
-	- The plugin scans your notes and identifies words in the following formats:
+	- The plugin scans your notes and identifies words that use the following naming conventions:
 		- `camelCase`
 		- `PascalCase`
 		- `snake_case`